 The Lord Speaker's role

-Lord Fowler was elected by members of the House of Lords as the third Lord Speaker on 8 June 2016 and took office on 1 September 2016.
+Lord McFall of Alcluith was elected by members of the House of Lords as the fourth Lord Speaker in April 2021 and took office on 1 May 2021.

 The Lord Speaker oversees proceedings in the Lords chamber and plays a key role in the Lords Administration.
 The Lord Speaker also acts as an ambassador for the Lords at home and abroad, explaining and promoting the work of the House of Lords and its contribution to the UK's parliamentary system.